About Us

 Chloe gained a keen interest in environmental and health science during her VCE year and is majoring in the subject area of the relationship between environmental health, nature connection and human health and wellbeing.

-Chloe has undertaken multi week treks in the Victorian Alps, worked with Indigenous children in the Northern Territory and assisted leading group on bush adventures.
-Having spent much time in her childhood camping, hiking, wildlife watching and spending time in the outdoors, Chloe understand the importance of the natural environment and it's influence on physical and mental health and wellbeing .
+Chloe has undertaken multi week treks in the Victorian Alps and in eastern Gippsland and assisted leading groups on bush adventures.
+Having spent much time in her childhood camping, hiking, wildlife watching and spending time in the outdoors, Chloe understands the importance of the natural environment and it's influence on physical and mental health and wellbeing.

 Aside from university, Chloe enjoys a range of outdoor activities including coaching netball, cricket, running and hiking.